erlangsters/spawn-mode/README.md

 # Spawn Mode

-The spawn mode solves a fundamental recurrent issue in the design of your APIs.
+The spawn mode solves a fundamental recurrent issue in the design of your APIs - the start functions.

 There are many versions of the `spawn` functions (as of OTP 27, up to 21 variants) and exposing this variety to the end user is difficult.
 It solves the problem by introducing a spawn mode which makes it easy to not tie a start